Hamilton (musical): Concept

-According to an article in The New Yorker, the show is "an achievement of historical and cultural reimagining".
+According to The New Yorker, the show is "an achievement of historical and cultural reimagining".
 The costumes and set reflect the period, with "velvet frock coats and knee britches.
 The set ... is a wooden scaffold against exposed brick; the warm lighting suggests candlelight".
 The musical is mostly sung and rapped all the way through, with little dialogue isolated outside of the musical score.

 Casting diversity

 Miranda said that the portrayal of Hamilton, Thomas Jefferson, George Washington, and other white historical figures by black, Latino and Asian actors should not require any substantial suspension of disbelief by audience members.
 "Our cast looks like America looks now, and that's certainly intentional", he said.
 "It's a way of pulling you into the story and allowing you to leave whatever cultural baggage you have about the founding fathers at the door."
 He noted "We're telling the story of old, dead white men but we're using actors of color, and that makes the story more immediate and more accessible to a contemporary audience."

 The pro-immigration message of Hamilton is at the forefront, as the show revolves around the life of one of the Founding Fathers of the United States, Alexander Hamilton, and how he made his mark in American politics as an immigrant.
 Instead of being characterized as a white person, Alexander Hamilton's immigrant status is referenced throughout the show, along with the virtue and prowess of Hamilton ("by working a lot harder, by being a lot smarter, by being a self-starter", described in the show's opening, and later stating "immigrants, we get the job done"), in order to foster a positive image of immigrants.
-Alongside this, the casting of Black, Latino, and Asian American leads allowed audiences to literally view America as a nation of immigrants, and illustrate the "complex racial history and identity of America."
+Alongside this, the casting of Black, Latino, and Asian American leads allowed audiences to literally view America as a nation of immigrants, and illustrate the "complex racial history and identity of America".

 "Hamilton is a story about America, and the most beautiful thing about it is ... it's told by such a diverse cast with such diverse styles of music", according to Renee Elise Goldsberry, who played Angelica Schuyler.
 "We have the opportunity to reclaim a history that some of us don't necessarily think is our own."
 Miranda has stated that he is "totally open" to women playing the Founding Fathers.
 Casting for the British production featured predominantly black British artists.